objectgyan/ms-gpio/README.md

 ## Setup

-In order to run this application you need to have Raspbian OS installed on Raspberry PI.To install Raspbian OS, you can go to  https://www.raspberrypi.org/learning/software-guide/quickstart
+Raspbian OS must be preloaded/installed on Raspberry PI device.For installation refer https://www.raspberrypi.org/learning/software-guide/quickstart

-Make sure you are running the latest version of node on your raspberry terminal,follow below steps :
+Latest version of node is running on your Raspberry PI device terminal, follow below steps to update node to latest version:
 ```
 curl -sLS https://apt.adafruit.com/add | sudo bash
 sudo apt-get install node
 ```

 This module can then be installed with npm: